top of page

 Each year an Interfaith Speaker is chosen by the Committee to speak to our community Interfaith Service

-Congratulations to the Interfaith Speaker for the 238th Fourth of July CelebrationBishop Richard G. Henning.
+Congratulations to the Interfaith Speaker for the 240th Fourth of July Celebration, Father Robert L. Marciano.

 bottom of page